ibm-cloud-docs/databases-for-mysql/getting-started.md

 If you are using MySQL for the first time, it is a good idea to take a tour through the [official MySQL documentation](https://dev.mysql.com/doc/).

-You can connect to, manage your databases, and manage data with MySQL's command-line tool [`mysql`](/docs/databases-for-mysql?topic=databases-for-mysql-connecting-mysql).
+You can connect, manage your databases, and manage data with MySQL's command-line tool [`mysql`](/docs/databases-for-mysql?topic=databases-for-mysql-connecting-mysql).

 Looking for more tools on managing your deployment?
 You can connect to your deployment with [IBM Cloud CLI](/docs/cli?topic=cli-install-ibmcloud-cli) and the [Cloud Databases CLI plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference), or use the [Cloud Databases API](https://cloud.ibm.com/apidocs/cloud-databases-api).